marckassay/spypkg/README.md

 }
 ```

-For POSIX systems, it may be beneficial to clear shell's hash by executing ```hash -r``` after deploying and removal of spies.
+For POSIX systems, by default ```hash -r``` is executed post adding and removing. `--no-hash-reset` switch prevents resetting.

-#### `add-spies`
+#### `add-spies [--verbose] [--force] [--no-hash-reset]`

 When `add-spies` command is executed, spypkg will load the configuration object from the host project's package.json file.
-If the `projectOutPath` directory doesn't exist it will be created.
 It will then iterate the spies array and deploy shell script files to the value specified in the `location` property.
+If the `force` switch present, spypkg will remove all spies listed in the configuration object before deploying.

-These files will be named with the required value of the `name` property.
-And if an `adaptor` property is given, it will copy it to the `projectOutPath`
+If the optional `projectOutPath` property is declared and directory doesn't exist, it will be created.
+Otherwise spypkg will redirect execution to its own dist directory.
+The intention of `projectOutPath` is to give developers more control of files if needed instead of modifying spypkg's dist directory.
+And if an `adaptor` property is given, it will copy it to the now required `projectOutPath` directory.

-#### `remove-spies`
+#### `remove-spies [--verbose] [--remove] [--no-hash-reset]`

-When `remove-spies` command is executed, spypkg will load the configuration object and remove only the files that it deployed to the `location` directories.
+When `remove-spies` command is executed, spypkg will load the configuration object and remove only the declared spies located in `location` directories.

 * See "Configuration" section above for more about configuring.